-As at 31 December 2018, the value of deferred tax liabilities is £0.1 million under both IFRS and Solvency II.
-The value is the same due to the negligible overall IFRS and Solvency II balance sheet valuations difference of £0.1 million.
+As at 31 December 2019, the value of deferred tax liabilities is £0.1 million under both IFRS and Solvency II.
+The value is the same due to the negligible overall IFRS and Solvency II balance sheet valuations difference.

 D.3.3 Payables (trade, not insurance)